pimclib/pimc-toolkit/docs/man-source/mclst.rst

 .. option:: -i <interface>, --interface <interface>

-	    Set the multicast interface, that is the interface on  which to subscribe to multicast traffic, or from which to send traffic.
+	    Set the multicast interface, that is the interface on  which to subscribe to multicast traffic, or from which to send multicast traffic.
 This option is mandatory.

 .. option:: -c <number-of-packets>, --count <number-of-packets>